 Panther Hollow Watershed

-For more than a decade of planning and work, the Pittsburgh Parks Conservancy, along with the Allegheny County Sanitary Authority, Pittsburgh Water and Sewer Authority, and the City of Pittsburgh, will install projects to continue to heal this important ecological area in the city.
-The Watershed covers 300 acres and includes parts of Squirrel Hill, Oakland and Schenley Park.
+For more than a decade, the Pittsburgh Parks Conservancy, along with the Allegheny County Sanitary Authority, Pittsburgh Water and Sewer Authority, and the City of Pittsburgh, have been working to restore the Panther Hollow Watershed.
+Continuing this work in 2014, major green infrastructure projects are being installed to continue to heal this important ecological area in the city.

-In June, the partners began the installation of a meadow between Beacon and Bartlett Streets in Squirrel Hill.
-The new meadow, which will be flourishing this growing season, plays a key role in reducing the amount of runoff that makes its way into combined sewer pipes.
-Panther Hollow is a “beheaded ” watershed, meaning the upper boundaries (Squirrel Hill and Oakland) are disconnected from the lower watershed.
-Rainwater that falls on the upper watershed cannot drain naturally into the lower section.
+In summer of 2014, installation of a meadow and infiltration trenches between Beacon and Bartlett Streets in Squirrel Hill began.
+The new meadow and trenches play a key role in reducing the amount of runoff that makes its way into combined sewer pipes.

 What is a watershed?